Finding the Inverse Function of a Square Root Function

-The presence of a squared term inside the radical symbol tells me that I will apply square root operation in both sides of the equation to find the inverse.
+The presence of a squared term inside the radical symbol tells me that I will apply square root operation on both sides of the equation to find the inverse.
 By doing so, I will have a plus or minus case.
-This is a situation where I will make a decision which one to pick as the correct inverse function.
-Remember that inverse function is unique therefore I can’t allow to have two answers.
+This is a situation where I will make a decision on which one to pick as the correct inverse function.
+Remember that inverse function is unique therefore I can’t allow having two answers.

 How will I decide which one to choose?
 The key is to consider the domain and range of the original function.
 I will swap them to get the domain and range of the inverse function.
 Use this information to match which of the two candidate functions satisfy the required conditions.

 Although they have the same domain, the range here is the “tie-breaker”!
 The range tells us that the inverse function has a minimum value of y = − 3 and a maximum value of y = 0.

 The positive square root case fails this condition since it has a minimum at y = 0 and maximum at y = 3.
 The negative case must be the obvious choice, even with further analysis.

 Example 5: Find the inverse function of , if it exists.
 State its domain and range.

 It’s helpful to see the graph of the original function because we can easily figure out both its domain and range.

 The negative sign of the square root function implies that it is found below the horizontal axis.
 Notice that this is similar to Example 4.
 It is also one-fourth of a circle but with a radius of 5.
 The domain forces the quarter circle to stay in Quadrant IV.